gummikana/NoMoreMoney/rules.md

 ----------------

 * 3 Gold pieces
-* $20 worth of money / coins worth a total of $20
+* Coins worth a total of $20
-* 1 Player screen to hide their money
+* 1 Player screen to hide coins from other players
-* 9 Octogons of their color
+* 9 Octagons of the player's color

 General setup
 -------------

 * Shuffle all decks.
-* Place the Crash track somewhere where all players can see it and place the Crash track disc (black disc) on position 0.
+* Place the Crash track where all players can see it.
+Place the Crash track disc (black disc) on position 0 of Crash track and the Instability disc on position 1 of the Market Instability track.
 * Draw 3 cards from the top of the Loan deck and place them face up.
 * Take all the rest of the Coins and place them in a pile where all players can access them.
-This pile is referred to as the Printing Press. talk about short/long game
+This pile is referred to as the Printing Press.

 How to play
 ===========